 Many professionals are juggling full plates.
 Approaching online networking conversations from a place of empathy is essential for everyone involved.

 According to Sage Quiamno, co-founder of Future for Us, a company dedicated to advancing womxn of color at work, extending grace when networking virtually is a must.
 For those hosting or participating in virtual networking events, she recommends taking a moment to set ground rules and expectations early on.

 “It is important to set ground rules before kicking off an online networking event or new partnership because it grounds everyone's intentions and gives networkers an opportunity to set goals and express the desired outcomes of the discussion," Quiamno says.

 Beginning virtual networking conversations by setting expectations and being transparent about bandwidth from both parties is a tried-and-true best practice.

 Networking isn’t all about making new relationships.
-Taking time to maintain relationships you have is just as, if not more important than establishing new connections.
-Knowing how busy life gets, I’d be willing to bet there are some great people already in your network that you haven’t talked to in a while.
+Taking time to maintain relationships you have is just as, if not more, important than establishing new connections.
+Likely, there are some great people already in your network that you haven’t talked to in a while.

 "One of the challenges with virtual networking is that it can be hard to continue the conversation long-term.
 If you make a valuable connection, don’t let distance get in the way.